katiekeegan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
-I'm a 17-year-old junior studying Applied Mathematics with minors in Physics and Leadership Studies at Mary Baldwin University.
-I am interested in computational mathematics for data analysis and am especially passionate about problems related to healthcare and space science.
+I am a third-year undergraduate studying Applied Mathematics with minors in Physics and Leadership Studies at Mary Baldwin University.

-I began college at age 14 through the Program for the Exceptionally Gifted at MBU and will graduate college at age 18 next year.
 I am looking forward to applying to PhD programs in applied math, data science, and artificial intelligence in Fall 2021.

 My extracurricular passions include accessibility and equity in K-12 education, languages/linguistics, scuba diving, and flying!
 I love the broader perspective that seeing the world from the sky brings.